Enumeration Complexity of Conjunctive Queries with Functional Dependencies: A Dichotomy for Acyclic CQs

-We first claim that there exists some node $w$ that appears in all three paths $P$, $P_x$ and $P_y$.
-Take $w$ to be the first node on $P_x$ that is also in $P$ and set $P_x^w$ to be the simple path from $v$ to $w$.
-Such a node $w$ exists because the last node of $P_x$ is $e(x,z_1)$ which is in $P$.
+We first claim that there exists some atoms $w$ that appears in all three paths $P$, $P_x$ and $P_y$.
+Take $w$ to be the first atom on $P_x$ that is also in $P$ and set $P_x^w$ to be the simple path from $v$ to $w$.
+Such an atom $w$ exists because the last atom of $P_x$ is $e(x,z_1)$ which is in $P$.
 Further set $P^w$ to be the simple path from $w$ to $e(z_k,y)$.
 Concatenating the paths $P_x^w$ and $P^w$, we obtain a simple path from $v$ to $e(z_k,y)$.
-Since the simple paths in a tree are unique, this is exactly $P_y$.
-Therefore $w$ is also in $P_y$, and the claim is proven.
+Since the simple paths in a tree are unique, this is exactly $P_y$, and so $w$ is also in $P_y$.

-Our second claim is that if a node $u$ is in both $P$ and $P_x$, then the relation it represents contains the variable $x$.
-Assume by contradiction that such a node $u$ does not contain $x$.
-Then $u$ is a node on $P$ not containing $x$, and by definition of $sep_x$, the simple path from $u$ to $e(x,z_1)$ contains $sep_x$.
+Our second claim is that if an atom $u$ is in both $P$ and $P_x$, then it contains the variable $x$.
+Assume by contradiction that such an atom $u$ does not contain $x$.
+Then $u$ is an atom on $P$ not containing $x$, and by definition of $sep_x$, the simple path from $u$ to $e(x,z_1)$ contains $sep_x$.
 As this path is a subpath of $P_x$, $P_x$ contains $sep_x$, in contradiction to the fact that $v\in T_x$.
-Symmetrically, we prove that if a node is in both $P$ and $P_y$, then the relation it represents contains the variable $y$.
+Similarly, if an atom is in both $P$ and $P_y$, then it contains $y$.

-Combining the two claims, we have found a node $w$ that represents a relation that contains both $x$ and $y$, in contradiction to the fact that a head-path is chordless by definition.
+Combining the two claims, we have an atom $w$ containing both $x$ and $y$, in contradiction to the fact that a head-path is chordless by definition.
 Therefore we conclude that $T_x$ and $T_y$ are indeed disjoint. \end{proof}

-With the sets $V_x,V_y,V_z$ at hand, we can now perform the reduction between the two problems for general FDs.
-The reduction is based on the case of unary FDs, but with the sets defined according to Lemma~\ref{lemma:reductionsets}.
-Requirements 1 and 4 on the sets guarantee a one-to-one mapping between the results of the two problems, requirement 2 guarantees that all FDs are preserved, and requirement 3 guarantees linear time construction.
+Now we are ready to define the sets of variables $V_x, V_y$ and $V_z$.
+We define $V_x$ recursively to contain $x$ and variables that imply those of $V_x$, but without variables that appear outside of $T_x$. $V_y$ is defined symmetrically. $V_z$ contains $z_1,\ldots,z_k$ and variables that imply those of $V_z$ but without free variables.
+Formally,